 The Board of Directors is responsible for the ongoing financial viability and business management of the Trust, taking into account the ethos and values of Outward Bound.
 The Board of Directors is responsible for appointing the CEO, who is delegated with the responsibility for the overall management, leadership and ongoing viability of Outward Bound New Zealand.

-The Board is responsible to Outward Bound's Members Council to maintain the values and ethos of Outward Bound.
+The Board is responsible to Outward Bound's Guardians to maintain the values and ethos of Outward Bound.

 Our Foundation is vital to securing Outward Bound's long-term financial viability.
 Income streams generated by these funds are applied to: